Princess Märtha Louise of Norway: Education and career

-Princess Märtha Louise has studied physiotherapy, trained as a Rosen therapist and studied at an academy for holistic medicine.
+Märtha Louise has studied physiotherapy, trained as a Rosen therapist, and studied at an academy for holistic medicine.
 She claims she can communicate with animals and angels and started her own alternative therapy center named Astarte Education, after one of the oldest goddesses in the Middle East.
 Astarte Education offered a three-year course on healing, readings, and angels.

-The princess drew criticism in Norway after the announcement that she would start Astarte Education.
-The newspaper Bergens Tidende called for her to give up her royal titles.
-Norwegian state director of Health Lars E. Hanssen, Norwegian alternative medicine advocate Dr. Bernt Rognlien, Norwegian University of Science and Technology (NTNU), religious historian Asbjørn Dyrendal and University of Oslo theology professor Inge Lønning all expressed misgivings about the princess's plans.
-Swedish author Jan Guillou questioned the princess's mental health.
+The princess drew criticism in Norway after the announcement that she would begin Astarte Education.
+In 2007, the newspaper Bergens Tidende called for her to give up her royal titles.
+Norwegian state director of Health Lars E. Hanssen, Norwegian alternative medicine advocate Bernt Rognlien, Norwegian University of Science and Technology (NTNU), religious historian Asbjørn Dyrendal and University of Oslo theology professor Inge Lønning all expressed misgivings about the princess's plans.
+In 2015, Swedish author Jan Guillou questioned her mental health.

 On 11 August 2007, Märtha Louise defended the school on NRK, the Norwegian public service television network.
 In the interview, she regarded her relationship with angels as "creatures of light, which gave her a feeling of a strong presence and a strong and loving support."
 She responded to criticism that she should leave the Church of Norway by stating she still considered herself a Christian that was thankful the Church still had room for her.

-On 2 October 2007, Princess Märtha Louise became the first member of the Norwegian royal family to ever appear in a court of law as she wanted to halt sales of a book entitled Martha's Angels, which used her photo on its cover without permission.
+On 2 October 2007, Princess Märtha Louise became the first member of the Norwegian royal family to ever appear in a court of law, as she wanted to halt sales of a book entitled Martha's Angels, which used her photo on its cover without permission.
 She stated that she felt "commercially exploited" by the book's use of her photo, which she regarded as misuse of her name and picture.
 Film critic Pål Bang-Hansen stated that Märtha Louise was a "thief and hypocrite", claiming that she had stolen translated texts from his father's books.